Jetroid/jetroid.github.io/_posts/2016-10-18-changed-times.md

 They do a lot of illegal stuff like [train-hopping](http://imgur.com/a/5lic3) too, which makes me uncomfortable.

-These lifestyles are quite far from the 'cool' Digital Nomads I've been talking about.
+These lifestyles are quite apart from the 'cool' Digital Nomads I've been talking about.
 They aren't at all about creating a business whilst travelling, but they did give me the idea of the 'Digital Vagabond' - somebody who stays in their native country and camps out,